Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/system-manager/doc-management/010_uploading-boms.en.md

 weight = 10
 +++

-> [BOMs for Consumers](/client/consumer/boms/) describes how to list and download the BOMs on the server.

 > For BOM interactions beyond reading, you need the BOM_MANAGEMENT permission.
 The [User Management Section](/client/system-manager/user-management/) describes how it is granted.